Angkor, the Capital City of the Khmer Empire

 There again everything is planned and little room left to the unexpected … Your driver will drop you at the wharf of the village you have chosen.
 I opted for the Kampong Khleang village, which is the furthest from the three villages usually offered from Siem Reap.
 So I can only tell you about this one (the others being referred to as a tourist factory by the travel guides, I preferred to avoid …).
 It allows to make a nice trip on the lake, to see some fishermen and to observe scenes of daily life of the village on stilts.
 No interaction with the locals, you sometimes feel a little voyeur and the basic boat ride does not allow you to stop at the market for example (unless you negotiate with your travel agency if you have one!) .

 For shopping, an interesting workshop not to be missed; Theam’s, for its superb lacquered clay elephants!
 It is a gallery and workshop which aims to show the Khmer’s art and craft. you will find traditional object side by side with more contemporary ones.
 We loved it!

 Finally, I would like to recommend my driver, who is fully devoted and stayed with me for the whole trip, with a brand new Lexus Rx300 (Peng Khun email: firstname.lastname@example.org , Phone : +855 099485481).
 He can drive you on short distance, as well as far destination.
 Give him a description of your needs and he will send you a quotation.
-A free add, as he deserve it ;-).
+A free ad, as he deserve it ;-).